Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 ```

 :::note
-When you open your child view inline as a master-details view and then click on another record, it will just bind the view model for the new record to the already open view, instead of closing that child view and reopening it.
+When you open your child view inline as a master-details view and then click on another record, it will just bind the view model for the new record to the already open view instead of closing that child view and reopening it.
 It will still ask you for any unsaved changes, though, and will cancel the action, if you opt not to discard the unsaved changes.
 :::

 #### Popup child views